tarasowski/learning-lambda-calculus/001_summary.md

     REPLACE items IN cost * items
 ```

 * They are the same except for the opration `/` in finding the cost of each item and `*`in finding the cost of all items.
 We have two instances of a problem involving applying an operation to two operands (the quantity on which an operation is to be done).
-We could generalize th instances by  introducing a name, say `op`, where the operation is ued:
+We could generalize the instances by introducing a name, say `op`, where the operation is ued:

 ```
 REPLACE op IN